-SonataFlow plug-in for Knative CLI
+SonataFlow plugin for Knative CLI

+This document describes how you can work with the SonataFlow workflow plugin.
 You can also find brief introduction for some of the commands that the plugin provides.

-Installing the SonataFlow plug-in for Knative CLI
+Installing the SonataFlow plugin for Knative CLI

-You can use the SonataFlow plug-in to set up your local workflow project quickly using Knative CLI.
+You can use the SonataFlow plugin to set up your local workflow project quickly using Knative CLI.

 -